A photo of a sign post with different European country names

 Lack of Accessibility

 In large part due to the older infrastructure of buildings, Europe doesn’t do a great job with accessibility for people with disabilities.
-There are lots of places with no elevator and cobblestone steps are difficult for many people from the visually impaired to those pushing strollers.
+There are lots of places with no elevator, and cobblestone steps are difficult for many people, from the visually impaired to those pushing strollers.

 Environmentally Conscious

-One thing Europe does much better than the U.S. though is being environmentally responsible.
+One thing Europe does much better than the U.S., though, is being environmentally responsible.
 Europeans have higher energy costs and are used to conserving energy and water.
-Bans on single-use plastic have recently taken effect and bringing a reusable shopping bag has been the norm for years.
+Buildings are built in an environmentally responsible way, often with solar panels or rooftop gardens.

 Later Dinner Times

-Most Europeans would never dream of eating dinner before 7:30 pm or 8:00 pm.
-Dinner in places like Spain can typically be as late at 10:00 pm!
-This shocks most Americans, who are used to being finished with dinner before 7:30 pm.
 It can also be difficult for Americans to find restaurants that are open for an early dinner if they don’t want to eat late.
-Many restaurants close between lunch and dinner, so don’t expect to find restaurants open for dinner at 6:30 pm.
+Many restaurants close between lunch and dinner, so don’t expect to find restaurants open for dinner at 6:30 pm unless you are in a tourist area.

 Store Hours

 In Europe, store hours are reduced.
-On Sundays and holidays, most places, including grocery stores and shopping malls are closed.
+On Sundays and holidays, most places, including grocery stores and shopping malls, are closed.

 Vacation Time and Shorter Work Weeks

-Depending on where you are in Europe the average work week is around 37.5 hours and dropping.
+Depending on where you are in Europe, the average work week is around 37.5 hours and dropping.
 That’s significantly less than the U.S.

 In July and August, it is not uncommon to see restaurants and stores closed for weeks at a time while owners and employees go on vacation.
 It can be very frustrating for travelers to find many places closed, but the European attitude is that vacation time is sacred.